ngs-docs/2021-august-remote-computing/_main.utf8.md

 As such, make sure you've have your data backed up.
 As soon as you download onto the cluster back it up to another device (or two!).

 After you've finished your project you'll probably have some pretty valuable **results files**.
 Back these up!
-It is likely that these files won't be nearly as large as our original files and they can often be put on osf.io.
+It is likely that these files won't be nearly as large as our original files and they can often be put on osf.io or downloaded to a laptop.

 Examples: